Gosford Park: Critical response

 Review aggregator Rotten Tomatoes reports that 87% of 165 critics have given the film a positive review, with an average rating of 7.6/10.
-The site's critics consensus reads, "A mixture of Upstairs, Downstairs; Clue; and perceptive social commentary, Gosford Park ranks among director Altman's best."
+The site's critics consensus reads: "A mixture of Upstairs, Downstairs; Clue; and perceptive social commentary, Gosford Park ranks among director Altman's best".
 Metacritic assigned the film a weighted average score of 90 out of 100, based on 34 critics, indicating "universal acclaim".

-Roger Ebert awarded it his four out of four stars, describing the story as "such a joyous and audacious achievement it deserves comparison with his [Robert Altman's] very best movies."
+Roger Ebert awarded it his four out of four stars, describing the story as "such a joyous and audacious achievement it deserves comparison with his [Robert Altman's] very best movies".
 Ebert specifically noted a quality of the film that many Altman films share: a focus on character rather than plot.
 Emanuel Levy gave Gosford Park an A minus rating, describing one of its themes as "illuminating a society and a way of life on the verge of extinction", placing the interwar setting as an integral part of the film's class study.
-However, he notes that because Altman is an independent observer of the society he portrays in the film, it does not have the biting qualities of his previous social commentaries such as Short Cuts, set in the director's home country of the United States.
+However, he noted that, because Altman is an independent observer of the society he portrays in the film, it does not have the biting qualities of his previous social commentaries such as Short Cuts, set in the director's home country of the United States.
 Jonathan Rosenbaum in the Chicago Reader called it a masterpiece.

 Gosford Parks cinematography was a focus of several critics.
-CNN's Paul Clinton praised Andrew Dunn's camera work, describing it as "lush and rich; the camera glides up and down the stairs of the grand estate, the period look is beautifully crafted."
-Ed Gonzalez of the online publication Slant Magazine writes that "Altman's camera is the star of Gosford Park" and that the film's cinematography is used as an aid to its storytelling.
+CNN's Paul Clinton praised Andrew Dunn's camera work, describing it as "lush and rich; the camera glides up and down the stairs of the grand estate, the period look is beautifully crafted".
+Ed Gonzalez of the online publication Slant wrote that "Altman's camera is the star of Gosford Park" and that the film's cinematography is used as an aid to its storytelling.
 Michael Phillips placed Gosford Park at number nine on his list of Best Films of the Decade.
-The film was placed at 82 on Slant Magazine's list of best films of the 2000s.
+The film was placed at 82 on Slant's list of best films of the 2000s.

 In July 2025, it ranked number 72 on Rolling Stones list of "The 100 Best Movies of the 21st Century."